Project phases help you plan and track your projects more efficiently by breaking them down into smaller, more manageable parts.

 Project phases can be created three ways in Float:

-- From the project view of the Schedule by selecting Add a Phase from the dropdown.
+From the Projects view of the Schedule by selecting Add a Phase from the dropdown.

-- From the project view of the Schedule by dragging across the timeline to open the project phases menu.
+From the Projects view of the Schedule by dragging across the timeline to open the project phases menu.